Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 \item[g)] The \mek.
-Finally, each firm can finally obtain its own $\mek_{h,t}$ by computing eq.(\ref{mek-def}), in which all above-defined elements can be used as input. \end{itemize} Each entrepreneur can finally decide whether to invest or not according with the fact that the marginal efficiency of capital related to the investment for his/her firm $h$ is greater than both his/her personal preference to liquidity and the interest rate, being the alternatives either a financial investment (in bonds, yielding the interest rate), or to held liquidity for speculative reasons.
+Finally, each firm can finally obtain its own $\mek_{h,t}$ by computing eq.(\ref{mek-def}), in which above-defined elements, eqs.(\ref{optimal-labour-k-firms})-(\ref{eq:proceeds}), can be used as input. \end{itemize} Each entrepreneur can finally decide whether to invest or not according with the fact that the marginal efficiency of capital related to the investment for his/her firm $h$ is greater than both his/her personal preference to liquidity and the interest rate, being the alternatives either a financial investment (in bonds, yielding the interest rate), or to held liquidity for speculative reasons.
 The decision rule adopted by the entrepreneur $h$, owner of firm $h$, is:

-In case the investment is deliberated, actual quantities are computed by using same equations adopted to cast expected values and the global amount of investment is obtained by summing the individual amounts of investment of all entrepreneurs:
+In case the investment is deliberated, actual quantities are computed by using same equations adopted to cast expected values.
+The aggregate investment expenditure is obtained by summing individual investments of entrepreneurs, $I_t=\sum_{h=1}^{n_g}I_{h,t}$.
+Aggregate investment is recorded as the sum of technological investment and the value variation of inventories.
 Thus, <<it is obvious that the actual rate of current investment will be pushed to the point where there is no longer any class of capital-asset of which the marginal efficiency exceeds the current rate of interest>> (\gt, p.$136$).
-Expectedly, for any given level of $\textsc{mek}_{t}$, $ I_{t}$ results to be inversely correlated to the interest rate, by construction.
+Expectedly, for any given level of $\textsc{mek}_{t}$, $ I_{t}$ results to be inversely correlated to the interest rate.